galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 $$ \tilde{x} = \text{corrupt}(x) $$

 $\text{corrupt}$ can be any function to corrupt the input data and it depends on the data type.
-For example, in the computer vision field can be added Gaussian noise or salt and pepepr noise.
+For example, in the computer vision field can be added Gaussian noise or salt and pepper noise.

 Moreover, AEs have been used to introduce the [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf).
-Dropout is a simple technique to prevent neural networks from overfitting and it's highly related to the input corruption: in fact it consists of dropping out neurons (setting their output to $0$) casually with a specified probability.
+Dropout is a simple technique to prevent neural networks from overfitting and it's highly related to the input corruption: in fact, it consists of dropping out neurons (setting their output to $0$) casually with a specified probability.

-Dropout is therefore an input corruption method and can be applied to improve the quality of the learned features of the hidden layer.
+Dropout is, therefore, an input corruption method and can be applied to improve the quality of the learned features of the hidden layer.

 ### Loss function